-If an instructor(s) and/or supervisor(s) observes minimal to no improvement and/or failure of the graduate clinician to meet the plan deadline, the instructor(s) and/or supervisor(s) must inform the Clinic Director (for clinical support plans) or Graduate Coordinator (for academic support plans).
-In this situation, the Clinic Director or Graduate Coordinator will set up a meeting with the graduate clinician to discuss potential plans of action, e.g., delay externship placement, repeating a course, extension of a graduate clinician's program, etc.
+If an instructor(s) and/or supervisor(s) observes minimal to no improvement and/or failure of the graduate clinician to meet the plan deadline, the instructor(s) and/or supervisor(s) must inform the Distance Learning Coordinator.
+In this situation, the Coordinator will set up a meeting with the graduate clinician to discuss potential plans of action, e.g., delay externship placement, repeating a course, extension of a graduate clinician's program, etc.

-Completion of the clinical support plan goals will be verified by the Clinic Director; this verification will be provided by the graduate clinician's current or subsequent supervisor once the plan is in place.
-Once the plan has been completed, the Clinic Director will document the graduate clinician's attainment of goals on the original plan or as a written addendum.
+Completion of the clinical support plan goals will be verified by the Coordinator; this verification will be provided by the graduate clinician's current or subsequent supervisor once the plan is in place.
+Once the plan has been completed, the Coordinator will document the graduate clinician's attainment of goals on the original plan or as a written addendum.

-Completion of the academic support plan goals will be verified by the Graduate Coordinator; this Updated 11-19-24 verification will be provided by the graduate clinician's current or subsequent instructor once the plan is in place.
+Completion of the academic support plan goals will be verified by the Graduate Coordinator; this verification will be provided by the graduate clinician's current or subsequent instructor once the plan is in place.
 Once the plan has been completed, the School Director will document the graduate clinician's attainment of goals on the original plan, or as a written addendum.